SSH monitoring with PRTG

 - Get automatically alerted about performance issues with custom notifications

-Custom alerts and data visualizations make it easy to monitor, identify, and prevent Linux server availability and performance issues.
+Custom alerts and data visualizations let you quickly identify and prevent Linux server availability and performance issues

 It's hard to beat SSH for security.